-Then again, the humor and writing in this game was quite enjoyable.
-I really liked the atmosphere between characters and the pacing of the game.
+Then again, the humor and writing in this game were quite enjoyable.
+I really liked the atmosphere between the characters and the pacing of the game.
 While the story didn’t surprise me, it did entertain me.
-So, it was successful in it’s job.
-Now, something what I really loved was the voice acting.
+So, it was successful in its job.
+Now, something that I really loved was the voice acting.

 After I finished this game, I really missed the voice acting in Hyrule Warriors when I started to play the HD remake on the Switch.
 The voice acting adds so much to this game.
 The characters came alive and I loved hearing their lines.
 While there is a Japanese voice pack in the eShop for free, I will stick with the English voice acting.
 Since I felt it added so much to the game.

 The game is lost when your main fort, your stronghold has been taken over.
 This happens when your general that defends the fort is killed.
-Of course you can also loose when all your heroes are dead or when the lose conditions are met.
-But that’s besides the point.
+Of course, you can also lose when all your heroes are dead or when the loose conditions are met.
+But that’s beside the point.

 The way that the developers combined this, is something I felt missing in Hyrule Warriors. you are able to order the other heroes to take over a fort, defend a fort, defend an ally, attack an enemy general or go to a location.
 And with the press of a button, you can swap between heroes.
 Something I felt that missed in this mechanic is that you are unable to order the AI to take over outposts.
 It seems that those aren’t important to conquer…¯\_(ツ)_/¯ … While conquering them actually gave me some benefits during some tense battles.